-"I create artworks which, standing between artist and viewer, mediate personal experiences and interests in order to provide a forum within which the viewer is invited to access the marvelous.
+"I create artworks that, standing between artist and viewer, mediate personal experiences and interests in order to provide a forum within which the viewer is invited to access the marvelous.
 Often installation-based, these artworkscompleted through the viewers movements within the exhibition space and the subsequent acquiring of multiple sightlinesexplore the dynamic relationship that exists between viewer, viewpoint, and viewed.

 What interests me about my studio practice is the ability to locate a sculptural form in close proximity to the bodyto place an object within the personal boundaries of the viewer and have it be adopted as a social as well as a physical extension.
 In the words of Australian critic Kevin Murray, "While wearable objects may be isolated from the context of their use, use value is still an important factor in the life of objects that, by enlisting the viewers attention, may serve the same function as art."